The Major Periods of Western Art

 The Romanticism art movement was from 1780 – 1850.
 It ran parallel together with the Neoclassicism art movement.
 It is also known as the Romantic Era.

-The Romanticism art movement was an artistic, literary, musical, and intellectual movement that originated in Europe.
+The Romanticism art movement originated in Europe as an artistic, literary, musical, and intellectual movement.
 An emphasis on emotion and individualism characterized it.
-It took its inspiration from the Medieval period of art and not classical art.
-Art was a reaction to the industrial revolution and the social aspects of its day.
+It took its inspiration from the Medieval art period, not classical art.
+Art was a reaction to the Industrial Revolution and the social aspects of its day.

 Realism (Naturalism) Art Movement